andyjakubowski/kingly-site/src/v1/api/index.md

 order: 0
 ---

-To start defining state machine with Kingly, it is necessary to get acquainted with:
+To start defining a state machine with Kingly, it is necessary to get acquainted with:
 - the basic state machine formalism
 - its extension, including hierarchy (compound states), and history states
 - the library API